|

 be tilted also because of rotation, which is caused by scoliosis.
 The

 diagnosis of uneven leg lengths could be wrong.
-Finally,
+Finally, progress

-When I lost hope that I will achieve anything with the
+that I will achieve anything with the corset, I stopped wearing it.
+After a

-corset, I stopped wearing it.
-After a few days, I was surprised to find that
+few days, I was surprised to find that there has been an improvement.
+Thus it

-with the corset to allow the spine to find a new balance.
-The corset prevents
+is necessary to interrupt treatment with the corset to allow the spine to

-that by pressure to the whole body.
+find a new balance.
+The corset prevents that by pressure to the whole body.
 I found that I need a corset that would stretch all the way from the armpits to the pelvis, and press the hump in order to reduce.
 It should be custom made and I found a website where I could order an overbust corset made to my measures in England without too much additional charge (Corsetcurves Venus).
 I got it after a few days.
 It fits me much better, just behind the hump it is standing sideways.
 I wore it since September of 2008.
 However, a vein containing arterial blood from the fistula, necessary for the dialysis, clotted in my shoulder.
 I began to wear the corset only occasionally.
 Sometimes at night, sometimes during the day or at night and in the forenoon, only a day or two a week.
 On the trips I went mostly without the corset to strengthen the back muscles while walking.
 I was afraid that the corset could worsen blood flow by pressure and could promote thrombus formation.
 When I photographed myself in July 2011 and compared the situation with old photographs, I noticed a significant improvement of my back, anyhow.
 I noticed the same also by touch and in the mirror.
 So, the five and a half years of efforts had an effect.
 Correction of scoliosis in adulthood without surgery is possible. |

 |

-In August
+In August 2009,

-2009, the hump was still pronounced despite a three-year therapy.
+the hump was still pronounced despite a three-year therapy.
 Photo by M.

 Maher. |